The Loss and Damage Fund provides crucial support for regions facing climate risk

 - Addressing the long-term impacts of climate shocks on vulnerable communities

 The COP27 agreement has been seen as a step towards justice for the impacts of climate change on poorer nations.
 The fund can help communities adapt and build resilience to climate emergencies.

-Climate shocks are caused by greenhouse gas emissions from burning fossil fuels and deforestation.
 These emissions are majorly attributed to industrialised countries like the United States and China.
 Developing countries suffer the most from rising sea levels, droughts, floods, and heat waves.

-Global Warming and Emissions
+Global warming and emissions

 Rising sea levels threaten coastal regions and small island nations.
 This can displace communities and destroy ecosystems.
 For example, severe drought and water scarcity in Pakistan impact agriculture and livelihoods.